-The low cost of labor and manufacturing of China was misinterpreted, as China is obsessed with everything CHEAP.
-Here is a list of 5 Myths about Chinese Luxury Consumers and their reality.
+Here is a list of 6 Myths about Chinese Luxury Consumers and their reality.

 Chinese luxury consumers are not quality conscious

-- Myth: not quality conscious: China, a popular destination for low-cost of manufacturing, products has acquired the reputation, as a source of counterfeit products as well!
+- Myth: not quality conscious: China, a popular destination for low-cost manufacturing, products has acquired a reputation, as a source of counterfeit products as well!
 An estimate by the UN revealed that of all the counterfeit products caught in the world, 70% are manufactured in China.
-Such low quality and fake products from China have flooded the global markets, giving the world a negative impression about Chinese, as having little regard or respect for Quality.
+Such low quality and fake products from China have flooded the global markets, giving the world a negative impression of the Chinese, as having little regard or respect for Quality.

 - Reality: Chinese are equally quality conscious and such news only makes them even warier of the fake products, low quality available in the domestic market.
-Also, the high luxury taxes in China force Chinese to shop abroad, giving them an assurance of quality and reasonable price.
+Also, the high luxury taxes in China force the Chinese to shop abroad, giving them assurance of quality and reasonable prices.

 Chinese luxury consumers do not have a proper fashion style

 - Myth: no individual style: China still has a strong family system, with emphasis on the whole, and not individuals, unique in the western societies.
-Society determines, and dictates the individual behavior, and lifestyle.
+Society determines and dictates individual behavior and lifestyle.

-- Reality: With the advent of internet, and fast improvements in technology, this is changing.
-The youth of China are expressing their opinions, voices on many social platforms available.
-All this has resulted in growth of individual preferences, tastes, etc among Chinese, youth in general.
+- Reality: With the advent of the internet, fast improvements in technology, and the shifting age of luxury consumers, this is changing rapidly.
+The youth of China are expressing their opinions, and voices on many social platforms available.
+All this has resulted in the growth of individual preferences, tastes, etc among Chinese, youth in general.

 Chinese luxury consumers are not informed well about luxury products